digital-fabric/extralite/README.md

 ```

 ### Working with Changesets

+__Note__: as the session extension is by default disabled in SQLite
+distributions, support for changesets is currently only available withthe
+bundled version of Extralite, `extralite-bundle`.

 Changesets can be used to track and persist changes to data in a database.
 They
 can also be used to apply the same changes to another database, or to undo them.